rvalenciaaz/rvalenciaaz.github.io/_pages/about.md

   - /about.html
 ---

 I'm Ricardo Valencia Albornoz, last year PhD student at the IQB3, School of Biological Sciences, University of Edinburgh, 🇬🇧.
 My current research focus on working towards an automated biochemist by combining AI/ML for iterative experimentation, metabolomics, robotics and automation.
+My supervisors are [Karl Burgess](https://burgess.bio.ed.ac.uk/) and [Diego Oyarzun](https://homepages.inf.ed.ac.uk/doyarzun/).
 Before my PhD, I was a research assistant at the Universidad Técnica Federico Santa María in Valparaíso, Chile, helping in general bioinformatics, bacterial genomics and natural product discovery in the phylum Actinomycetota.
 I got my (6-year) bachelor degree at the same university on the topic of Environmental Engineering.
 My home town is Villa Alemana, 🇨🇱.

 Recent news
 ======